nvermaksu/Full-Stack-Web-Development-Specialization/README.md

 Specialization course offered by The Hong Kong University of Science and Technology via Coursera.

 1. HTML, CSS, JavaScript
+    This course will teach you the essential elements of web page development, covering HTML, CSS and JavaScript.

 2. Front-End Web UI Frameworks and Tools

   This course provided an overview of client-side web frameworks, in particular Bootstrap.